MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/cordova/index.md

       mfpmigrate scan --in source_directory --out destination_directory --type hybrid
       ```
         * **source_directory**
         The current location of the files to scan.
 In an IBM MobileFirst Platform Foundation hybrid app, this location is the **common** directory of your app.
-In an IBM MobileFirst Foundation version 8.0 Cordova cross-platform app, this location is the **www** directory.
+In a {{ site.data.keys.product }} version 8.0 Cordova cross-platform app, this location is the **www** directory.
         * **destination_directory**
         The directory where your scan results are output.
 		* **scan_type**